dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 14, 2020
+* Update to use SearchUtil Parse Search text

 ## October 13, 2020
 * Remove Terms from views
 * Handle case where firstname was single character